Browns Month of Giving | Cleveland Browns - clevelandbrowns.com

 The Cleveland Browns nominated Dr. Henry Pettiegrew II, Chief Executive Officer and Superintendent of East Cleveland City Schools, for the team's 2025 Jim Brown Inspire Change Changemaker Award.
 This annual award honored local leaders who created lasting change in their communities within the NFL Inspire Change pillars of education, economic advancement, police community relations and criminal justice reform.

-The Cleveland Browns and Bridgestone are teaming up to host a Girls Flag Football Field Day to inspire and empower the next generation of athletes—registration is now open!
-The event kicks off with a panel of women leaders sharing their experiences in football, careers in sports, and opportunities in STEM, followed by an on-field clinic focused on skills and teamwork to prepare for the 2026 Spring Season.
-This initiative continues our commitment to growing girls flag football across Ohio and creating pathways on and off the field.
-Bridgestone has been an incredible partner, contributing $40,000 during the 2025 season to cover officiating costs, provide custom flag belts for every high school, and support amazing experiences like this event.
+The Cleveland Browns and Bridgestone teamed up to announce a Girls Flag Football Field Day aimed at inspiring and empowering the next generation of athletes, and registration opened for participants.
+The initiative included plans for a panel of women leaders sharing their experiences in football, careers in sports, and opportunities in STEM, followed by an on-field clinic focused on skills and teamwork in preparation for the 2026 Spring Season.
+This effort continued a commitment to growing girls' flag football across Ohio and creating pathways on and off the field.
+Bridgestone contributed $40,000 during the 2025 season to support officiating costs, provide custom flag belts for every high school, and help make impactful experiences like this possible.

 Joel Bitonio continued his long-standing Shop with a Pro tradition at Meijer, hosting the event for the eighth consecutive year and welcoming 65 children from the City of Cleveland Recreation Centers for a meaningful holiday shopping experience.
 Each child was paired with Bitonio and 14 Cleveland Browns players to select gifts for themselves and their families, creating a memorable and engaging holiday experience.